Today’s Authentication Challenges

 Deep Voice™ Biometric Engine

-Built with an emphasis on security, our proprietary Deep Voice™ biometric engine is the world’s first deep neural network-based speaker recognition system.
+Built with an emphasis on security, our proprietary Deep Voice™ biometric engine is the world’s first end-to-end deep neural network-based speaker recognition system.
 The Deep Voice™ biometric engine analyzes short utterances of a caller’s speech, making it the starting point for all voice interactions.
 This technology removes background noises from a call, focusing solely on the caller’s voice, allowing more accurate authentication via voice.

 Phoneprinting & Toneprinting Technologies